-Facilities that:

-- Manufacture human OTC drug products produced under an approved drug application; - Manufacture human OTC drug products that are neither produced under an approved drug application nor are they produced under a monograph; or - Have ceased all activities related to OTC monograph drugs prior to December 31 of the year immediately preceding the applicable fiscal year; and have updated their eDRLS registration to reflect that change. - o For FY 2023, this date was December 31, 2021. - Only manufacture active pharmaceutical ingredient (API) for further use in the manufacturing or processing of the finished dosage form of an OTC monograph drug product.
+- Facilities that: - Manufacture human OTC drug products produced under an approved drug application; - Manufacture human OTC drug products that are neither produced under an approved drug application nor are they produced under a monograph; or - Have ceased all activities related to OTC monograph drugs prior to December 31 of the year immediately preceding the applicable fiscal year; and have updated their eDRLS registration to reflect that change. - o For FY 2024, this date was December 31, 2022. - Only manufacture active pharmaceutical ingredient (API) for further use in the manufacturing or processing of the finished dosage form of an OTC monograph drug product. - For FY 2024, first registered with FDA on or after the January 27, 2020, declaration of the COVID-19 public health emergency (PHE) solely for purposes of manufacturing OTC hand sanitizer products during the PHE.